 - Your baby was born in the breech position.
 This position is when the baby is born bottom first rather than head first.

 - You have a female baby.
 As discussed, they have a higher risk of hip problems as compared to male babies.

-- If your baby has a tightness of the muscles on one side of its head or if it has mild foot abnormalities.
+- It is associated with tightness of the neck muscles on one side (torticollis) or if it has mild foot abnormalities (metatarsus adductus).

 Your baby’s hip joint is not made of hard bone like an adult’s is.
 Instead, it is made from soft cartilage that hardens over time.
 This why you must allow a full range of motion for your baby’s limbs even while he rests.

 It is usually hard to notice any hip problems in your newborn.
 However, your doctor will examine your baby for any abnormalities by performing the following tests:

 - He will check the length of your baby’s legs and ensure they are both the same.

 - He will check the position of the knee joint to see if they lie in the same position as each other.

 - If the baby is older than a year, on walking, the baby’s upper body sways towards affected side.